Margaret of France, Queen of England

-Margaret of France (c.
+Margaret or Marguerite of France (c.
 1279 – 14 February 1318) was Queen of England as the second wife of King Edward I. She was a daughter of Philip III of France and Maria of Brabant.

 Childhood

 Margaret was the daughter of King Philip III of France and his second wife, Maria of Brabant.
-King Philip died when Margaret was six years old and she grew up under guidance of her mother and Queen Joan I of Navarre, the wife of her half-brother King Philip IV.
+Margaret was only six years old when her father died.
+She grew up under guidance of her mother, and also of Queen Joan I of Navarre, the wife of her half-brother, King Philip IV.

 Marriage negotiations

 The death of his beloved first wife, Eleanor of Castile, in 1290, left King Edward I of England grief-stricken.
 He was at the time at war with France and Scotland.
 He and Eleanor had only one surviving son, Edward, and so the king was anxious to remarry to have more sons.
 In summer of 1291, Edward betrothed his son to Blanche, half-sister to Margaret and Philip IV, in order to achieve peace with France.
 However, having been told of Blanche's renowned beauty, Edward decided to have his son's bride for his own and sent emissaries to France.
 Philip IV agreed to have Blanche marry Edward on the conditions that a truce would be concluded between the two countries, and that Edward would give up the province of Gascony.

 Edward agreed, and sent his brother Edmund Crouchback, Earl of Lancaster, to fetch the new bride.
 Edward had been deceived, for Blanche was to be married to Rudolph, the eldest son of King Albert I of Germany.
 Instead, Philip IV offered her younger sister Margaret to marry Edward (then 55).
 Upon hearing this, Edward declared war on France, refusing to marry Margaret.
 After five years, a truce was agreed upon under the influence of Pope Boniface VIII.
-A series of treaties in the first half of 1299 provided terms for a double marriage: Edward I would marry Margaret and his son would marry Isabella, Philip IV's only surviving daughter.
+A series of treaties in the first half of 1299 provided terms for a double marriage: Edward I would marry Margaret and his son would marry Isabella, Philip IV's only surviving daughter and Margaret's niece.
 Additionally, the English monarchy would regain the key territory of Guyenne and receive £15,000 owed to Margaret as well as the return of Eleanor of Castile's lands in Ponthieu and Montreuil as a dower first for Margaret and then Isabella.